tanghao-xiaomi/docs/en/quickstart/emulator/Debugging_Vela_with_Vela_Emulator.md

 321
 ```

-Display all the breakpoint information in the current GDB session:
+Display information about all breakpoints in the current GDB session:

 ```bash
 (gdb) info break